 We ended our Costa Brava trip at a quaint and quiet beach.
 This particular beach was noteworthy because there was a old boat house in the forefront.
 Its purposes today although are used as a community kitchen and shelter.
 Anyone who travels here and camps out on the beach is able to use the materials at this house in order to prepare and eat food.
 This was something so simple yet so wonderful that people from all over the world can share while enjoying a relaxing time at the beautiful beach.
 This place reminded me of an old nomad lifestyle where people did not have many things, they just kept traveling while living a simple life.

-We recently did a self walking project in the city where we had to explore a neighborhood in Barcelona in a new way by closely following a circle on a map.
+We recently did a randomly assigned self guided walking project in the city where we had to explore a neighborhood in Barcelona in a new way by closely following a circle on a map.
 This activity caused me to explore many side streets that I would have otherwise never had walked on.
 During that activity, I happened upon a small little community garden taken care of by the people in the neighborhood.
 It was incredibly charming and I would have never seen this beautiful gem if it wasn’t for this project forcing me to slow down and really look around me instead of rushing to a destination with tunnel vision.

 We visited a farm in the mountains of Montseny the other day and got to see their slow paced life.
 When we arrived we were greeted by goats, roosters and especially the family’s border collie who was thrilled to see us.
 This dog was living the life on the farm and looked so much happier than dogs you see in the city.
 She was running around, playing with sticks and rolling in the dirt.
 This dog made me realize how good a simpler life can be for ones happiness even if she was just a dog.